schlende/focusbrowser/README.md

 ## Project overview

-The Unstoppable Browser is based on [Electron](https://electronjs.org/).
+The Unstoppable Demo Browser is based on [Electron](https://electronjs.org/).
 Websites are rendered using Chromium (the same engine that powers Google Chrome) while the browser UI and control logic is implemented in JavaScript.

 The project also uses [Typescript](https://www.typescriptlang.org/), [React](https://reactjs.org/), [Styled Components](https://www.styled-components.com/) and [Mobx](https://mobx.js.org/README.html).
 Project files are compiled with [Webpack](https://webpack.js.org/).